 More Bird Art Lesson Plans & Ideas

 Want to try something else?
-Be sure to check out these other art lesson plans and view our Art Lesson Plan collection for even more.
+Check out these other art lesson plans and view our Art Lesson Plan collection for even more!

-While we engage in at-home learning, we want to celebrate the wonderful pieces students have created!
-We are looking for all at-home student artists and giving them an opportunity to shine!
-Submit their artwork to be considered for our next featured at-home student artist and a chance to win a merchandise certificate worth $250 for the student and the teacher who inspired them.
-Original artwork from students of all grade levels is eligible and the online submission process is simple.
+We want to celebrate the wonderful pieces students have created!
+We are looking for student artists and giving them an opportunity to shine!
+Submit their artwork to be considered for our next featured student artist and a chance to win a merchandise certificate worth $250 for the student and the teacher who inspired them.
+Artwork from students of all grade levels is eligible, and the online submission process is simple.
 Visit our Student Art page for details.